Fixing OpenClaw Configuration: Beyond the Built-in Doctor Tool

 - [ ] Fallback model is callable.

-Step 7: Repeat if needed
+Step 7: Repeat if necessary

 Please follow this order: